torusco/github-workflows/README.md

 * TERRAFORM_VERSION terraform default is now 1.6.6 by default, is not required, and can be overriden
 * PY_VERSION python default is now 3.11 by default, is not required, and can be overriden
 * NODE_VERSION node default is now 20 by default, is not required, and can be overriden
-* RUNS_ON for cdk defaults to 8 cores, is no longer required, and can be overriden
+* RUNS_ON for cdk defaults to 8 cores, and latest for all others, is no longer required, and can be overriden

 ## steps to migrate to this version